See Remote Attestation Procedures Architecture for definitions of roles and artifacts mentioned below.

 During attestation, platform is an Attester - it collects Claims and produces an Evidence from it.

-Only missing role is that of an Endorser.
+The only missing role is that of an Endorser.
 Usually this is TPM manufacturer that installs EK certificate in TPM NVRAM.

 In cases when this certificate is not generated by TPM vendor, Endorsement must be created by another entity; this is outside of scope of Fobnail architecture.